-The Human Resources (HR) Support Package provides CHS Alliance members with a series of tips and tools to improve people management in the humanitarian and development sectors.
+The Human Resources (HR) Toolkit for Small and Medium Nonprofit Actors provides a series of tips and tools to improve people management in the humanitarian and development sectors.
 Members can download it in the resource library.

 The CHS Guidance Notes and Indicators are now available in English, French, Spanish and Arabic and can be downloaded from the Core Humanitarian Standard website.
 These guidance notes were developed in close collaboration with the Sphere Project and Groupe URD.

 This HR manual, revised and updated by the CHS Alliance in partnership with Radhika Bhagat of Manifest UK, has been designed for use by HR teams in the humanitarian and development sector, as well as programme managers involved in setting up new programme offices and managing human resources in the field.
 The manual is free for members and costs £75 for non-members.
 It can be downloaded in the resource library.

 The guidelines for investigations are designed to assist those in humanitarian and development contexts who conduct or manage investigations into serious allegations, including sexual exploitation and abuse (SEA), fraud and corruption, committed by humanitarian and development staff.
 They provide an overview of the key steps and issues organisations should consider, as well as identifying potential difficulties and offering practical solutions.
 Download the guidelines in English, French and Spanish.

 The CHS Alliance’s first major publication, the 2015 Humanitarian Accountability Report, entitled On the road to Istanbul: How can the World Humanitarian Summit make humanitarian response more effective? is available to download from the Humanitarian Accountability Report page.